 Look, I know it is hugely frustrating when your family doesn’t just read your mind and get on board with your plans.
 But before you completely lose it – maybe just make sure that the plan that’s in your head has actually been clearly communicated with the involved parties.
 I will be using my Justick Mini™ to leave specific notes for my family on the daily.
 It is seriously such a good tool!

 8. Treat yourself so you don’t hate your partner.

 The best way to not detest your partner at this time of year is to just go ahead and do the things you want to do.
 Organise the coffee date, get your hair done, buy your own presents and hand them to him to wrap.
-Yes it’s nice to be spoiled but at the end of the day we all need to share the responsibility of our own happiness.
-And if he’s not likely to shower you in gifts then don’t set yourself up for disappointment.
+Yes, it’s nice to be spoiled but at the end of the day, we all need to share the responsibility for our own happiness.
+And if he’s not likely to shower you with gifts then don’t set yourself up for disappointment.

 This article was brought to you by Justick™ Mini, an amazing family tool that was designed to make your life easier.
 It’s like a magic display board that you can stick notes and reminders to without any magnets or thumbtacks, and the Clearview dry-erase overlay acts as a transparent whiteboard.
 Check them out here.